 My point is this—if you can make a playlist that exposes the kids to some new music and gets them excited for their ultimate destination, you’ve done your fatherly duty.
 (Of course, some of the songs on my playlist are more for me than my girls…but after a few hours, even kids become remarkably receptive to non-“Wheels on the Bus” material.)

 Family Road Trip Tip #4: Make it the BestestI grew up in Kansas—arguably the middle-est state in America.
 It’s also home to the world’s biggest ball of twine, the world’s deepest hand-dug well and the world’s largest prairie dog.
 Despite my belief in Jayhawk exceptional-ism, I accept that mine is not the only state that lays rightful claim to some superlative attractions.

 No matter which direction the road takes you, you’ll almost certainly come across something worthy of the record books (or failing that, at least worthy of a little gas and a few minutes).
 And never mind if some of these monuments are a letdown: Sometimes it’s enough to be impressed by how unimpressive something is.
 (That’s a little dad advice for you.)

-Make it yoursWhether you’re a take-your-time kind of dad or a beat-your-best-time kind of dad, what matters most is that you’re on the road with your family.
+Family Road Trip Tip #5: Make it YoursWhether you’re a take-your-time kind of dad or a beat-your-best-time kind of dad, what matters most is that you’re on the road with your family.
 So have fun!
 Take the opportunity to connect with your kids and to rekindle old family traditions…or even make new ones (family traditions, that is).